Andrew Benintendi Player Props: White Sox vs. Phillies

-On Tuesday, Andrew Benintendi (.300 batting average in his past 10 games, with two doubles, three walks and four RBI) and the Chicago White Sox face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 4:10 PM ET.
+The Chicago White Sox, including Andrew Benintendi (batting .317 in his past 10 games, with three doubles, two walks and four RBI), battle starter Taijuan Walker and the Philadelphia Phillies at Guaranteed Rate Field, Wednesday at 2:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-5 with a double and an RBI) against the Orioles.
+He strung together two hits (going 2-for-4 with a double) in his last appearance against the Phillies.

 Andrew Benintendi Game Info & Props vs. the Phillies